For information on when the following courses are being offered, check the USC Schedule of Classes.

 ENGR 471a & B: Interdisciplinary Capstone Design

 This course provides students a culminating experience in applying the technical skills they have acquired in their engineering coursework to solve a design problem sponsored by an external customer.
 The students will begin with a problem statement provided by the customer, develop a specifications report, investigate similar existing technologies, and design their own solution.
 The course will also afford students practice in communicating their design process, both orally and in written form, to multiple audiences.
 Students will work in interdisciplinary teams to develop their design.
 The course includes lectures on the engineering design process, communication skills, and ethical and sustainability design considerations.
-Students will write accompanying documents and present oral progress reports in support of their final design proposal to the project sponsor and/or faculty advisors.
+Students will write accompanying documents and present oral progress reports in support of their final design proposal to the project sponsor and/or faculty advisers.
 For more information, click here.

 ENGR 501x: Technical Writing and Communication for Graduate Students in Engineering and Science

 Technical Writing and Communication for Engineering and Science Graduate Students is designed to help graduate students learn the communication methods that will make their material most effective, and acquire the communication skills necessary to their professions.
 Lectures, workshops and guest speakers help graduate students master the forms of writing and speaking their academic programs and professional communities require, such as journal articles, dissertations, conference papers and presentations, proposals, reports, and professional conventions.